coli-saar/am-parser/scripts/cogs2021/README.md

 #### (b) Getting amconll files for validation: `PrepareDevData`
 the produced amconll file is used as `system_input` for the `validation_evaluator`.
+Basically it creates an 'empty' amconll file in the sense that it only contains the words and dummy values for all other columns (so no gold data from the target side it exposed).
 Note: the `--corpus` should be the same as the dev corpus above.
 Specifically note the prefix option.
 (In principle you could use an output directory different from the previous step, but we won't do this here)